apache/freemarker-generator/freemarker-generator-cli/README.md

 <#ftl output_format="plainText" strip_text="true">
 <#assign csvParser = createCsvParser(DataSources.get(0))>
 <#assign csvPrinter = createCsvPrinter()>
+<#--
-<#-- Print each line without materializing the CSV in memory -->
+    Print each record directly to the underyling writer without materializing the CSV in memory.
+    FreeMarker and CSV output are out of sync but millions of records can processed without running out of memory.
+-->
 <#compress>
     <#list csvParser.iterator() as record>
         ${csvPrinter.printRecord(record)}